maxmen/Tonale/Readme.md

 and everything should work smoothly, **if you are lucky** ;-).
 If not, you'll need to manually install some package, either using `conda install <package name>` or `pip install <package name>`.

-At this point, you should be able to open a Jupyter notebook in your browser.
+At this point, you should be able to open a Jupyter notebook in your browser by running

+`jupyter notebook <notebook name>`

+You can also visualize the notebooks in `nbviewer` by clicking on the notebook name in the [GitHub page](https://github.com/maxmen/Tonale).
+However, you won't be able to execute the codes in this way.